ingram1107/zettel-notes/lit/@Rushkoff2016.md

 constructing human well-being.
 We should phase out the thinking of value extraction that depends on resource scarcity, and instead opt in the thinking value creation depends on productivity increase.

+# Chapter Two: The Growth Trap

+## Corporations Are Programs

+Corporates are expected to grow indefinitely when in reality, they should instead adapt to their surrounding, and act accordingly for their own survival.
+By asking the following four question, we can know the purpose of coprorations:
+1. What does the medium enhance or amplify?
+2. What does the medium make obsolete?
+3. What does the medium retrieve that had been obsoleted earlier?
+4. What does the medium "flip into " when pushed to the extreme?

+The corporation amplifies the power of the shareholders and the primacy of their capital.
+This is due to the main purpose of the corporations in preserve the aristocracies' wealth and social position by investing into the enterprise.
+The corporations make the local bazaar and their peer-to-peer value creation nature obsolete which also kill the incentive for innovations due to their monopoly nature.
+The only job for a corporation left is to extract value, which means there is no need for value exchange between parties.
+The result is [Imperialism](../202203051018.md), outlawing any form of value creation that is not under their control.
+Quite ironically, when a corporation is pushed to the extreme, it flips into a person.
+It entitles the rights that a normal person should have in order to benefit its investors.
+This means that corporation desires the right of personhood even though it works to remove human from the equation all the time.

+Growth by extracting is not sustainable.
+Once resources are drained, the corporation needs to move on to other places for value to be extracted for it might result in war or resistance.
+It favours expansion, but never consolidation, as it believes there is always new territories to be acquired.

+When it is harder to make money via value creation, earning from capitals is more favourable, which is the long term damage the economy growth.
+This is the reason country with high Gini coefficient tends to perform poorly in economic growth.

+## The Platform Monopoly

+There is a theory called creative destruction, in which a small startup with superior technologies will replace the old obsolete corporates with the cost of destroying traditional jobs and other companies, and take all of its predecessor's market share in a more complete way.
+In other words, it's about replacing a monopoly with a new monopoly.
+Traditional corporates may need government intervention to achieve monopoly by suppressing weaker competitors through legislation, but with digital advancement, the new competitors use algorithms as their trump card instead.

+Example like Uber place itself as merely a platform for car sharing, in which it outsources its liabilities to individual drivers.
+This allows Uber to not serve the public good, and instead place the market price as it pleases.
+To achieve complete monopoly, being a mere car sharing is not enough; it needs to have absolute control on the entire transportation sector.
+Such phenomenon is termed platform monopoly by the author.

+However, monopolies are not good for the economy.
+Their valuation will eventually erodes as there are nothing left to extract from.

+## Recoding the Corporation

+Instead of building up centralised platform, a decentralised, peer-to-peer alternative should be considered.
+Sidecar, a car-sharing company, provides a new way to do the business.
+Instead of price-fixing like Uber do, it asks drivers to set their own prices by negotiating with riders.
+Additionally, the rider might choose the same driver if they find their service to be satisfactory.
+The valuation of their company doesn't seem great, but growth is not a requirement for them.
+It is merely a side effect of doing a good business.

+## The Steady-State Enterprise

+A major technological revolution will go through five phases: *maturity* where the established companies from previous technological revolution plant seeds for new innovations, *irruption* where technological breakthrough happened and disruption of the previous technology and the industry that built around it, *turning point* when the economy become extremely unequal and forces government to intervene, then *synergy* in which the original technological revolution have wider adoption and become more accessible.

+Since neither populists from either political spectrum advocated for government intervention, in which the right populists blamed economic recession on government and left populists focus on mutual-aid, the author advocated that CEOs should intervene the economy by themselves with the following advices:
+1. Abandoned prioritising growth, but sustainability of business, and if necessary, scale down the business in face of crisis.
+2. Adopt a hybrid strategy that retain some proprietary practices while open for collaborations with expertises in other field.
+3. Convince the shareholders to prioritise corporate long-term interests or distribute the shares among the employees.
+Sometimes, going private is a viable option to get rid of stubborn shareholders.
+4. Going to not-for-profit model and retains the revenue solely for business purposes.

+# Chapter Tree: Speed of Money

 [giang2013]: https://www.businessinsider.in/A-New-Report-Ranks-Americas-Biggest-Companies-Based-On-How-Quickly-Employees-Jump-Ship/articleshow/21354951.cms